210329-UTA-SH-UiPath/project-pizzabox/README.md

 + should be able to view the order history
 + should be able to make new order

-## store story

-as a store, i should be able do this:
+## As a Store

-+ access the application
++ should be able to access the application
-+ select options for order history, sales
++ should be able to view an options menu for order history and sales report
-+ if order history
++ should be able to select an option
 + select options for all store orders and orders associated to a user (filtering)
 + if sales
 + see pizza type, count, revenue by week or by month